Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 8800 GTS (G92) is 14% quicker than the GeForce GT 340 1GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce 8800 GTS (G92) should theoretically be a bit superior to the GeForce GT 340 1GB overall. (explain)

-Texel RateThe GeForce 8800 GTS (G92) is quite a bit (approximately 136%) better at anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce 8800 GTS (G92) will be quite a bit (more or less 136%) faster with regards to anisotropic filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce 8800 GTS (G92) is a better choice, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce 8800 GTS (G92) is superior to the GeForce GT 340 1GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison